-I spent most of my life living in a small country town… and although I now live thousands of miles away (on an island in a very small town) I still miss some of those country comfort foods.
-And you don’t get much more country than good ‘ol Beans & Cornbread!
+I spent most of my life living in a small country town… And you don’t get much more country than good ‘ol Beans & Cornbread!
+My favorite way to eat cornbread is smothered in Homemade Baked Beans and topped with Cheese, Onions & Avocado!